vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 You need to check that you are providing the correct API keys.
 Please follow these steps to make sure everything is correct:

-1. Check that you are using the correct API credentials for the MSN (Merfchant Serial Number) you are using:
+1. Check that you are using the correct API credentials for the MSN (Merchant Serial Number) you are using:
    * `client_id`
    * `client_secret`